CCPA privacy notice requirements

 - A statement of whether the business has actual knowledge that it sells the personal information of minors.

 - Monitor developments with the CCPA and related regulations to identify potential regulatory changes.

 - Monitor and test the process periodically to set a compliance baseline against which to measure effectiveness.

 - Retain the records for at least four years – the statute of limitations likely applicable to CCPA enforcement actions.

 A smarter, faster approach to CCPA compliance with Bloomberg Law

 As organizations shift their business practices to align with California’s data privacy laws and disclosure obligations, it’s imperative that they have a solid understanding of when those requirements apply and how to comply.
-Stay ahead of CCPA enforcement and compliance developments with expert analysis, comprehensive coverage, news, and practice tools from Bloomberg Law.
+Stay ahead of consumer data privacy law compliance and enforcement developments with expert analysis, comprehensive coverage, news, and practice tools from Bloomberg Law.